 Option Function Order The Order setting specifies the order in which the session manager starts session-managed startup applications.
 The session manager starts applications with lower order values first.
 The default value is 50.
 To specify the startup order of an application, select the application in the table.
 Use the Order spin box to specify the startup order value.
 Style The Style setting determines the restart style of an application.
 To select a restart style for an application, select the application in the table, then choose one of the following styles: Normal Starts automatically when you start a GNOME session.
 Use the kill command to terminate applications with this restart style during a session.
-Restart Restarts automatically whenever you close or terminate the application.
-Choose this style for an application if the application must run continuously during your session.
+Restart Restart Restarts automatically whenever you close or terminate the application must run continuously during your session.
 To terminate an application with this restart style, select the application in the table, then click on the Remove button.
 Trash Does not start when you start a GNOME session.
-Settings Starts automatically when you start a session.
-Applications with this style usually have a low startup order, and store your configuration settings for GNOME and session-managed applications.
+Applications with this style usually have a low startup order, and store your configurations.
 Remove Click on the Remove button to delete the selected application from the list.
 The application is removed from the session manager, and closed.
 Application that you delete are not started the next time that you start a session.
 Apply Click on the Apply button to apply changes to the startup order and the restart style.